-- Easy going towards emerging issues and gives you time and trust to fix them.
+- Easy going toward emerging issues and gives you time and trust to fix them.

 - Likely to give feedback about how you could improve.

-This metric indicates the likeliness of your customer referring you to her friends.
-She answers this simple question with a value between 1 – 10.
+This metric indicates the likeliness of your customer referring you to their friends.
+Your customer answers this simple question with a value between 1 – 10.

 NPS divides your customers into three categories:

 Detractors.
-Customers answering with a score of 6 or lower are segmented as “Detractors”.
-They won’t recommend you to anyone, will probably not buy from you again, and might even hurt you through negative word-of-mouth.
+Customers answering with a score of 6 or lower are considered “detractors.”
+These are people who won’t recommend you to anyone, will probably not buy from you again, and might even hurt your reputation through negative word-of-mouth.

 Passives.
-Those with a 7 or 8 are segmented as “Passives”.
-They are quite satisfied, but not ecstatic enough to recommend you.
-They won’t hurt you, they aren’t looking for alternatives, and they’ll likely stick around as long as they don’t run into a supplier with a better value proposition.
+Those with a 7 or 8 are segmented as “passives.”
+They are quite satisfied, but not satisfied enough to recommend you.
+These customers won’t hurt you, aren’t looking for alternatives, and would likely stick around as long as they don’t find a supplier with a better value proposition.

 Promoters.
-Those with a 9 or 10 fall into the “Promoters” segment.
-They are your groupies, your equivalent of the people camping in front of the Apple store.
+Customers with a 9 or 10 fall into the “promoters” segment.
+These people are your “super fans,” your equivalent of the people who camp in front of the Apple store.
 They’re likely to recommend you and buy from you again.

-Your Promoter - Detractor ratio doesn’t depend on your service and product quality, only.
+Your promoter - detractor ratio not only depends on your service and product quality.
 Some customers simply fit your company better than others.
-Tying your NPS scores to customer information, like demographics and industry, can also help you identify your ideal customer type.
+Tying your NPS scores to certain customer information, like demographics and industry, can also help you identify your ideal customer type.

-To put your results in persepctive, you can have a look at the Net Promoter Network.
+To put your results into perspective, have a look at the Net Promoter Network.
 They offer a report on NPS benchmark scores per industry.

 This measures the ratio of repeat purchasers over one-time purchasers.
 A purchase is at the core of a commercial relationship, which makes this metric a valid representation of customer loyalty.

 This metric can be easily distorted, however.
-If it takes a big effort to switch between providers, for example, you could have a large portion of repurchasers who would nevertheless switch if this effort would be mitigated.
+If it takes a large effort to switch between providers, for example, you might have a significant portion of repurchasers who would nevertheless switch if this effort would be simplified.

 The way to calculate this repurchase ratio differs per business model.
 If you have a subscription based model, you simply divide the number of customers that extend after their first contract period by the ones that cancel after their first contact period.